Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 Lee Hee-beom, the president and CEO of the Pyeongchang Organizing Committee, speaks; so does IOC President Thomas Bach.

 It's been fascinating to watch the way South Korea and North Korea have interacted in the cause of the Pyeongchang Games, from the visit of Kim Yo Jong to cheer squads and athletes and staff.
-That seems like the most notable thing in these speeches.
 Bach says, "We are embracing these new horizons."

 To prove he's down with these horizons, Bach takes a break to pose for one of the most improbable photo ops ever: alongside a North Korean, the Tongan Olympian Pita Taufatofua (shirtless, as is his wont, on this 26-degree night), and an assemblage of colorful mascots.

 Bach then declares the Winter Games "closed."
-He adds, "Thank you all and bye-bye to Korea."
+He adds, "Thank you all, and bye-bye to Korea."

-Not all of these north-south interactions have taken place only on a high-level: We spoke to a South Korean police officer last night who was very excited because she got the chance to speak to North Korean people visiting Pyeongchang.
+Not all of these North-South interactions have taken place only at a high level: We spoke to a South Korean police officer last night who was very excited because she got the chance to speak with North Korean people visiting Pyeongchang.
 She described them as very polite and nice to talk to.

 EXO Time

-The band EXO was listed earlier in the program; not sure if it's a printing error or a schedule change, but they're here now and doing their thing.
+The band EXO was listed to perform earlier in the program; not sure if it's a printing error or a schedule change, but they're here now and doing their thing.

-Building on a traditional gong and an electronic drum, EXO's Kai, sings against a backdrop of drawings by the artist Seonglip.
+Building on a traditional gong and an electronic drum, EXO's Kai sings against a backdrop of drawings by the artist Seonglip.
 The rest of EXO "appear riding on four-wheelers and singing their song 'Growl' with 43 dancers" — as you do.

 After that, they do "Power," with its eponymous refrain.